A Sequence-to-Sequence Approach to Dialogue State Tracking: Our Approach

 Suppose that there are $I$ intents, $S$ slots, and $V$ categorical slot values in the schemas.
 Each schema element is described by two descriptions as outlined in Table~\ref{tab:schema_encoder}.
 The input is a set of combined sequences of tokens, denoted as $Y = \{y_1, ..., y_M\}$.
 Note that $M=I+S+V$.
 Each combined sequence starts with [CLS], followed by the tokens of the two descriptions with [SEP] as a separator.
 The final representation of [CLS] is used as the embedding of the input intent, slot, or slot value.
 The output is a set of embeddings, and all the embeddings are called schema embeddings $E = \{e_1, ..., e_{M}\}$.

 The schema encoder in fact adopts the same approach of schema encoding as in~\citep{rastogi2019towards}.
 There are two advantages with the approach.
 First, the encoder can be trained across different domains.
 Schema descriptions in different domains can be utilized together.
 Second, once the encoder is fine-tuned, it can be used to process unseen schemas with new intents, slots, and slot values.
-There is no requirement on re-training of the encoder.